 - Start and stop your vehicle gently and have your tyres adjusted to the pressure they need : that way you will reduce the emission of polluting particles

-Traffic restrictions on more polluting vehicles will be applied from 1 December 2017 onwards, during days with NO2 pollution episodes, from Mondays to Thursday, from 7 am to 8 pm, from Monday to Thursday (Friday pending defining) from the day following the episode declaration until the day that the end of the episode is declared.
+Traffic restrictions in Low-Emission in Barcelona's ring road area on more polluting vehicles will be applied from 1 December 2017 onwards, during days with NO2 pollution episodes, from Mondays to Fridays, from 7 am to 8 pm, from the day following the episode is declared until the day that the end of the episode is declared.

 As from December 1, 2017: